000emanresu111/book-rental-app/README.md

 # book-rental-app
 The Book Rental app is a RESTful API service that allows users to rent books online.
 It provides features such as user registration and login, searching for book, renting and returining them.
+Custome error handling and logging (with a logs.log file output) are also provided.

 ## Setup
 ### 1) Clone the Repository